Green Growth Wales »The proposed Green Growth Wales fund aims to increase and accelerate projects to deliver green investment in Wales.Learn more »

 For basic information covering all aspects of pregnancy, please visit the NHS Direct Wales website which has useful articles on pregnancy and pregnancy care (antenatal health and care, including dietary and exercise advice).

 It's never too early to get your baby on the right path to a healthier, happier future.
-Visit the Start4life page for information and useful tips on feeding and getting your little one on the move – and everything in between.
+Visit the Start4life page (external link) for information and useful tips on feeding and getting your little one on the move – and everything in between.

-First five years
+First 5 years

-The first five years of your child’s life provide the foundation for their future health and well-being.
+The first 5 years of your child’s life provide the foundation for their future health and well-being.
 Even before they are born, their development will be affected by what you eat, whether you smoke or drink alcohol, and whether you look after your own health.

 As babies and young children, they will depend on you and their other carers to give them love and attention, to protect them from harm, to help them learn to walk and talk, and to encourage their friendships with other children.